The Gross Law Firm Reminds WEBTOON Entertainment Inc. Investors Of The Pending Class Action Lawsuit With A Lead Plaintiff Deadline Of November 4, 2024...

 Date

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Oct.
-02, 2024 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of WEBTOON Entertainment Inc. (NASDAQ: WBTN).
+NEW YORK, Oct.
+7, 2024 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of WEBTOON Entertainment Inc. (NASDAQ: WBTN ).

 Shareholders who purchased shares of WBTN during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.